Skip to main content

 Biography

-Cynthia Edmonds-Cady is an Associate Professor of Social Work, and affiliated faculty in the Women's, Gender, & Sexuality Studies Program.
-She has an expertise in Intersectionality and community engagement, women and poverty, social movement work, ecotherapy methods, and the connection between nature and healing for women trauma survivors.
+Cynthia Edmonds-Cady is a Professor of Social Work, and affiliated faculty in the Women's, Gender, & Sexuality Studies Program.
+She has an expertise in Intersectionality and community engagement, women and poverty, social movement work, ecotherapy methods, and the connection between nature and improved mental health.

 Current Courses